 In lieu of flowers, the family asks memorial gifts may be sent to either Good Samaritan Church, 725 Glenwood Ave., Ambridge, PA 15003; or The Good Samaritan Hospice at Heritage Valley, 1000 Dutch Ridge Road, Beaver, PA 15009.

-To plant a tree in memory of Catherine "Kay" Aloi, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Catherine "Kay" Aloi, please visit our floral store.